Skip to main content

 Guide

-...by various DNA regulatory sequences including enhancers, boundary elements, insulators, and silencers....the RNA polymerase, an operator, a segment of DNA in which a repressor or activator can bind, and the structural...proximal promoter which contains many primary regulatory elements.
-The proximal promoter is found approximately...transcription factor binding sites, but mostly contains regulatory elements.
-Eukaryotic Promoters Eukaryotic Transcription... sequences.
-It is not unusual to have several regulatory elements such as enhancers several kilobases ...genes that are controlled by a single promoter and operator.
+...by various DNA regulatory sequences, including enhancers, boundary elements, insulators, and silencers...
+RNA polymerase), an operator (a segment of DNA in which a repressor or activator can bind), and the structural...genes that are controlled by a single promoter and operator.
 Operons are common in prokayotes, specifically...its conformation, preventing its binding to the operator and thus allowing for transcription.
-The Lac operon...
+The Lac operon...transcribed until a repressor/corepressor binds to the operator preventing transcription.
+The trp operon involved... sequences.
+It is not unusual to have several regulatory elements, such as enhancers, several kilobases...factors, and other accessory proteins (such as activators and structural proteins) make up the transcription...

 Type